 Pharmacy Technicians primarily assist the pharmacist, help prepare and distribute medications, review prescriptions for completeness and authenticity, assist in payment and billing, control inventory and place orders.
-The work is very rewarding, including financially.
 Full-time Pharmacy Techs earn between $31,000 and $46,000 per year (part-time positions also exist) and often receive benefits.
 Pharmacy Techs working in a clinical environment like a hospital typically earn 30-40% more per hour, up to $79,000 per year.
 Pharmacy Technician is among the fastest growing occupations in California, predicted to grow by 25-35% through 2018.
 The Westside Extension Pharmacy Technician Program can prepare you for a career in this high-demand field in 9 months.

-• AFFORDABLE!
+- AFFORDABLE!
 Program cost is $3,300 plus books, materials and other required fees.
 Or pay as you go in three installments (total $3,550).
-Fees are due before first class; Refund requests only honored if made five days prior to first class.

 A. Pharmacy Calculations April 10-May 5